tdp2110/HaskellTiger/README.md

 2. ~~Hook everything up~~
 3. ~~Test for real, and fix the bugs! ☜(⌒▽⌒)☞~~ (started Feb, 2020, good enough progress at end of March 2020 -- eight queens and merge examples both work!)
 4. ~~Optimizer!
 Jul 2020: going to do a few more, then call it quits~~
 5. LLVM backend!
-Starting in Fall 2020 (hopefully!)
+Started Fall 2020.
 6. Implement real GC.
 7. Abstract frame to different OS: AMD64 Linux, 64-bit Windows (why not), ARM something ʘ‿ʘ